 Whilst this may sound a large quantity in comparison to your fairly small guinea pig, it is actually easily obtained by feeding your piggie a supply of fresh vegetables (along with the occasional sweet fruity treat.)
 Liquid drops of Vitamin C are also available to be added to water.
 We recommended speaking to a vet before administrating to your pet.

 Grass And Hay

 Guinea pigs LOVE grass and hay!
 If your guinea pig lives outside or has access to an outside space then you are safe to let them graze on it all day!
 A word of caution: if your guinea pig does live outside, remember they shouldn’t be kept on wet grass.
 Guinea pigs little furry bellies lie close next to the ground.
 If walking on wet grass, it will make their tummy wet and can cause colds and pneumonia.

 Grass hay can also be purchased.
 Hay is such an important part of a guinea pig’s diet and it is crucial for their survival.
 Guinea pigs love hay – sleeping in it, eating it, digging in it and of course leaving their droppings in it too.
 It provides a nutritional requirement as well as being good fun for guinea pigs.
 Grass hay aids proper digestion along with the constant chewing action serving to wear down teeth ensuring they don’t become overgrown.

 Guinea pig pellets have Vitamin C added to them.
 Avoid feeding your guinea pig brightly coloured pellets as these rarely contain any nutritional benefits.
 Guinea pigs tend to leave the most nutritious pellets to the end.

 Guinea pig pellets often come fortified with vitamins, minerals and calcium.
 Calcium is required to keep teeth and bones healthy, however, too much can be dangerous to your guinea pig.
 It’s useful to watch out for any white deposits in your piggies urine.
 This can be a sign that the food has too much calcium in it.
-A high intake in calcium can lead to the formation of bladder stones.
+A high intake of calcium can lead to the formation of bladder stones.

 According to the RSPCA, the recommended amount of guinea pig pellets per day is one handful.